Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 Here, $\tau(x)$ is the conditional average treatment effect (CATE): $\tau(x)=E(Y_i(1)-Y_i(0) | X_i=x)$.
 The CATE describes the average causal effect of targeting for a sub-population of customers, with identical features.
 It is shown in Hitsch, Misra (2018), that the CATE is sufficient to identify an optimal targeting policy.
 But generally the CATE can not be inferred from the data.
 To account for the fundamental problem of unobservable, individual treatment effects, Hitsch and Misra (2018) introduced three assumptions to the data, to be able to identify the CATE.
 If the data satisfies the following assumptions, the conditional average treatment effect is identifiable.

-1. Unconfoundedness: $Y_i(0), Y_i(1) \bot W_i | X_i$
+1. Unconfoundedness: $Y_i(0), Y_i(1) \bot W_i | X_i$.

-It means, that ones individuals outcome does not depend on the treatment conditional on X. 'The treatment effect is identical within a subset of customers with identical features.'
-This condition can be fulfilled by using a randomized sample set.
+It means, that ones individuals outcome does not depend on the treatment conditional on the covariates (Rubin, 1990).
+'The treatment assignment is random within a subset of customers with identical features.'
+(Hitsch & Misra, 2018) This condition can be fulfilled by using a randomized sample set.
 In marketing, it is often possible to address campaigns randomized, therefore this condition should be satisfied in general.

-2. The Overlap Assumption: $0 < e(x) < 1$.
-The propensity score $e(x)$ is the probability of being targeted, conditional on the customers features and can be translated as the 'Targeting Probability' for each unit.
+2. The Overlap Assumption: $0 < e(x) < 1$,

+ where $e(X)$ is the so called propensity score (Rosenbaum and Rubin, 1983).
+The propensity score is the probability of being targeted, conditional on the customers features and can be translated as the 'Targeting Probability' for each unit.
+Mathematically, it is defined as $e(x)=P(W_i=1|X_i=x)=\mathbb{E}[W_i=1|X_i=x]$
 This targeting probabilty has to be defined strictly between zero and one.

-3. Stable Unit Treatment Value Assumption (SUTVA): The treatment received by customer i, $W_i$, has no impact on the behavior of any other customer.
+3. Stable Unit Treatment Value Assumption (SUTVA):
+The treatment received by customer i, $W_i$, has no impact on the behavior of any other customer.
 There are no social interaction or equilibrium effects among the observed units.
 According to Hitsch (2018), the SUTVA assumption should be satisfied in general.
 It appears implausible to observe economically significant social effects due to the receipt of e.g. a catalog.

 If those three assumptions are satisfied, we obtain the following formula to calculate the 'true' conditional average treatment effect:
 $\tau(x) = \mathbb{E}[Y_i|X_i,W_i = 1] - \mathbb{E}[Y_i|X_i,W_i = 0]$